ozacas/tv.kodi.Kodi/README.md

 flatpak run ozacas.kodi.Kodi
 ```

-or just search for the installed app on your system
+or just search for the installed app on your system.
+Dont forget to migrate your library files from `~/.var/app/tv.kodi.Kodi` to
+`~/.var/app/ozacas.kodi.Kodi`

 ## Exclusions

-A lot of the pvr addons dont build as they depend on inputstream.ffmpegdirect, which doesnt build right now.
+I purged a few plugins before I realised that there is an unofficial branch for ffmpeg 7.x support, which
+is kinda broken... needs fixing one day!

 If anyone can take a look, that would be great!
 In addition:

 - `audiodecoder.dumb`
 - `game.libretro.2048`

-dont build
+do not build

 ## Contributing